barinali/static-blog/content/posts/deploy-static-sites-digital-ocean-travis.md

 Does it defeat the point of 2FA?
 Honestly a little bit.
-Although the `travis` user is rather restricted, so even if the machine were compromised with this user, the damage they could do would be comparatively limited...I hope!
+Although the `travis` user is rather restricted, so even if the machine were compromised with this user, the damage they could do would be limited compared to my other user.

+* * *

-##
+## Questions, Comments, Corrections?

+Get in touch via Twitter at [@monicalent](http://www.twitter.com/monicalent).